Hydrangeas, Decoded: Old-Wood vs New-Wood Pruning for Next Year’s Blooms

 The Expert Pruning NH Approach

-Hydrangeas are a signature shrub across the New Hampshire Seacoast, and knowing how to care for them properly makes the difference between a bare bush and a show-stopping display.
-At Expert Pruning NH, we evaluate your hydrangeas and apply the right pruning method for their type.
-Whether you have a row of ‘Endless Summer’ bigleafs by the porch or a hedge of panicles along your driveway, we’ll ensure they’re pruned at the proper time for maximum bloom.
+Hydrangeas are genuinely a signature shrub across the New Hampshire Seacoast, and knowing how to care for them properly makes the real difference between a bare bush that frustrates its owner every summer and a show-stopping display that justifies every dollar spent planting it.
+At Expert Pruning NH, we evaluate each hydrangea we work with and apply the right pruning method matched specifically to that plant's type and current condition.
+Whether you have a row of 'Endless Summer' bigleafs along a porch or a hedge of panicle hydrangeas running the length of a driveway, we make sure every cut happens at the right moment for maximum bloom the following season.

 Conclusion